Redwood Summer: Bari and Cherney car bombing

-On May 24, 1990, right before the kick off of Redwood Summer the campaign leader, Judi Bari, and a fellow activist, Darryl Cherney, were on their way to The Seeds of Peace House, an activist support group, in Oakland, California.
+On May 24, 1990, just before the kick off of Redwood Summer, the campaign leader Judi Bari and a fellow activist, Darryl Cherney, were on their way to The Seeds of Peace House, an activist support group in Oakland, California.
 While Bari was driving, a bomb underneath Bari's seat exploded.
 After the explosion, both were immediately transported to the hospital.
-Cherney had serious injuries to his face and obtained a broken wrist, while, Bari was in critical condition due to a shattered pelvis and internal injuries.
-She was also left permanently disabled due to the injuries she sustained.
+Cherney had serious injuries to his face and a broken wrist, while Bari was in critical condition with a shattered pelvis and internal injuries.
+She was left permanently disabled due to the injuries she sustained.

-After the incident, both Bari and Cherney were charged with transporting an explosive device as the FBI and Oakland Police Department (OPD) claimed that both of the activists had knowledge of the bomb in the vehicle and the bomb accidentally exploded.
-After Cherney was treated, he was arrested at the hospital, while Bari stayed hospitalized due to her injuries.
+After the incident, both Bari and Cherney were charged with transporting an explosive device.
+The FBI and Oakland Police Department (OPD) claimed that both of the activists had knowledge of the bomb in the vehicle, and the bomb accidentally exploded.
+After Cherney was treated, he was arrested at the hospital, while Bari remained hospitalized due to her injuries.
 Both adamantly denied any knowledge or involvement in the bomb.
-Bari and Cherney claimed that they had received many death threats in the previous weeks making them believe that the bomb was an assassination attempt.
-Despite their claims, the FBI and OPD still pursued the criminal charges against the pair.
-Despite the accusations, the Redwood Summer campaign quickly gained national attention as the media frenzied around the details of the bombing and the accusations made against the activists.
-This made the campaign quickly gain recognition and momentum.
+Bari and Cherney claimed that they had received many death threats in the previous weeks, making them believe that the bomb was an assassination attempt.
+Despite their claims, the FBI and OPD pursued criminal charges against the pair.
+Despite the accusations, the Redwood Summer campaign quickly gained national attention from the media frenzy over the details of the bombing and the accusations made against the activists, giving the campaign rapid recognition and momentum.

-Bari and Cherney's case eventually made it to trial where they were found not guilty due to the FBI not doing a proper investigation and having a lack of evidence.

-In the coming years and after both Bari and Cherney's names were cleared, they sued the FBI for violating their constitutional right.
-On June 11, 2002, roughly twelve years after the bombing, the jury found that the FBI unlawfully violated the pair's first and fourth amendment rights by arresting them, charging them, searching their homes, and defamation of character.
+Bari and Cherney's case eventually made it to trial where they were found not guilty, due to the FBI not performing a proper investigation, and lack of evidence.
+Subsequently Bari and Cherney sued the FBI for violating their constitutional rights.
+On June 11, 2002, more than twelve years after the bombing, the jury found that the FBI unlawfully violated the pair's first and fourth amendment rights by arresting them, charging them, and searching their homes, and subjected them to defamation of character.
 The jury awarded Darryl Cherney and the late Judi Bari $4.4 million.

 Earth First! methods during Redwood Summer

 During Redwood Summer, the Earth First! activists used a variety of methods, including standard protesting techniques, during the campaign.
-Earth First! activists claimed to be non violent, using civil and passive disobedient actions to save the Redwood Forests.
+Earth First! activists claimed to be non violent, using civil and passive disobedient actions to save the redwood forests.